inrittik/Firefirst/README.md

 # Firefirst
-A real-time chat web app build with NodeJs
+A real-time chat web application build with NodeJs and socket.io